enderfree/EVM/README.md

 - nutritionCost: does this stomach takes nutrition rather than feeding you?
 - digestionWorker: logic used
+- digestionDamageType: type of damage your digestion applies
+- isTimedStage: will the prey move to the next stage after a while
-- digestionDamageType: type of damage your digestion applies Added the name tag "DefaultStomach" to the stomach, hoping to help crossmod compatibility
+- customReleaseWorker: custom condition to release preys Added the name tag "DefaultStomach" to the stomach, hoping to help crossmod compatibility

 Body<br/>